“GFD: Blade Of Shadows”

 Not holding back a joyful smile, I gave thanks for my third blessing of good fortune for the day.

-The greatest strength can be found in the blossom of the most delicate flower.
+The greatest strength can sometimes be found in the blossom of the most delicate flower.
 His beauty conquered everything around it.
 Perhaps that is my fourth good fortune of the day.

 We got back to the cabin, and Zhao was swift to send Tadashi to bed.
 He had no expectations of the boy actually going to sleep right away, but if either of us was to have any peace before dawn, he figured that he should start the process of winding him down ahead of time.

 Afterward, Zhao offered me a generous bowl of rice and some vegetables picked fresh from a small patch of garden that he had in back of his house.
 He told me that if I wanted meat with breakfast, then I would have to work for it when I awoke, and he would go to market to buy some.
 I agreed.
-And after sharing cup of tea, he gave me a hand woven blanket and a flattened pile of hay to sleep on.
+And after sharing a warm cup of tea, he gave me a hand woven blanket and a flattened pile of hay to sleep on.
 I was fed.
 I was well hydrated.
-I was warm.
-It was more than luck.
+I was comfortable.
+It was more than pure luck.
 And I was happy to have the stars smile down upon me with such grace.

 But a peaceful sleep is not always meant to last…